Tetanus: History

 Tetanus was well known to ancient civilizations, who recognized the relationship between wounds and fatal muscle spasms.
 In 1884, Arthur Nicolaier isolated the strychnine-like toxin of tetanus from free-living, anaerobic soil bacteria.
-The etiology of the disease was further elucidated in 1884 by Antonio Carle and Giorgio Rattone, two pathologists of the University of Turin, who demonstrated the transmissibility of tetanus for the first time.
+The etiology of the disease was further elucidated in 1884 by Antonio Carle and Giorgio Rattone, two pathologists at the University of Turin, who demonstrated, for the first time, the transmissibility of tetanus.
 They produced tetanus in rabbits by injecting pus from a person with fatal tetanus into their sciatic nerves, and testing their reactions while tetanus was spreading.

-In 1891, C. tetani was isolated from a human victim by Kitasato Shibasaburō, who later showed that the organism could produce disease when injected into animals and that the toxin could be neutralized by specific antibodies.
+In 1891, Clostridium tetani (C. tetani) was isolated from a human victim by Kitasato Shibasaburō, who later showed that the organism could produce disease when injected into animals and that the toxin could be neutralized by specific antibodies.
 In 1897, Edmond Nocard showed that tetanus antitoxin induced passive immunity in humans, and could be used for prophylaxis and treatment.
 Tetanus toxoid vaccine was developed by P. Descombey in 1924, and was widely used to prevent tetanus induced by battle wounds during World War II.

 Etymology

-The word tetanus comes from the τέτανος, which is further from the τείνειν.
+The word tetanus comes from the Greek τέτανος, which is further from the Greek τείνειν.

 Research

-There is insufficient evidence that tetanus can be treated or prevented by vitamin C. This is at least partially due to the fact that the historical trials that were conducted in attempts to look for a possible connection between vitamin C and alleviating tetanus patients were of poor quality.
+There is insufficient evidence that tetanus can be treated or prevented by vitamin C. This is at least partially because the historical trials conducted to investigate a possible connection between vitamin C and alleviating tetanus patients were of poor quality.